Hencheng2/sociafum/README.md

 7. **Phase 7**: Polish, testing, deployment prep

 ## Contributing
 Contributions are welcome!
-Please submit a pull request or open an issue.
+Submit a pull request or open an issue.

 ## License
-MIT License (or specify your preferred license)
+MIT License